-Harold A. Miller
+Harold (Gottlieb) Amadeus Miller

 1891 - 1966

+When Miller went to Southern Junior College, now Southern Adventist University, in 1935 at the age of 44, his arrival as a formally trained musician and published composer at the school signaled the beginning of a new era in music on that campus, the real start of today's music program.
 An inspiring teacher and choral conductor, Miller immediately expanded touring activities and introduced the choir to more challenging works.
 Soon after his arrival he arranged for the choir to begin participating in annual performances of the Messiah with the civic chorus and orchestra in Chattanooga, a tradition that continued for many years.

 Moreover, Miller had become an important part of life at the school.
 Students from his early years at the college recall with fondness his Friday evening song services, which he would lead while seated at the piano, and his illuminating comments about classical works he played at the beginning of chapels.